What to Pack for Riding Vacations

-Great gear for riding vacations plus expert packing advice.
+The gear you need for equestrian vacations, plus expert packing advice.

 You can travel anywhere in the civilized or not so civilized world for a riding holiday these days.
 But there’s no need to lug along a giant tack trunk of gear to enjoy the ride.
 Our equestrian vacation experts share their advice on what essentials to pack so that you have everything you need for the trip of a lifetime, on horseback.